-2These tools have been applied previously to investigate changes in the effects of monetary policy in the U.S. and the relation to the "Great Moderation" (see e.g. Cogley and Sargent, 2001, 2005; Primiceri, 2005; Benati and Mumtaz, 2007; Canova and Gambetti, 2009; Galí and Gambetti, 2009), and the implications of structural change for macroeconomic forecasts (see D'Agostino, Gambetti, and Giannone, 2009).
+2These tools have been applied previously to investigate changes in the effects of monetary policy in the U.S. and the relation to the "Great Moderation" (see e.g. Cogley and Sargent, 2001, 2005; Primiceri, 2005; Benati and Mumtaz, 2007; Canova and Gambetti, 2009; Galí and Gambetti, 2009) and the implications of structural change for macroeconomic forecasts (see D'Agostino, Gambetti, and Giannone, 2009).

-break and determining the size of rolling windows would have to be arbitrary to some extent.
-Indeed, one can think of numerous structural changes which might impact on the effectiveness of fiscal policy.
+which might impact on the effectiveness of fiscal policy.
 A choice of subsamples for one of them (e.g. monetary policy regime changes) is unlikely to fit another (e.g. trade integration).

 We focus on the euro area since sub-sample instability should be an imminent fact given significant structural changes experienced since the 1980s.
-Examples include the adoption of the Maastricht Treaty in 1992, the run-up to the Economic and Monetary Union (EMU), the introduction of the single currency, and the single monetary policy since 1999.
+Examples include the adoption of the Maastricht Treaty in 1992, the run-up to the Economic and Monetary Union (EMU), the introduction of the single currency and the single monetary policy since 1999.
 Such events should enhance the scope for time variation and help the identification of the driving forces of the fiscal transmission mechanism.

-Based on a newly available quarterly fiscal data set developed by Paredes, Pedregal, and Pérez (2009), fixed parameters VAR estimations over the full 1980-2008 sample suggest that, on average, government spending shocks have an expansionary short-run impact and moderately contractionary long-term effects on output and the components of private demand in the euro area.
+Based on a newly available quarterly fiscal data set developed by Paredes, Pedregal, and Pérez (2009), fixed parameters VAR estimations over the full 1980-2008 sample suggest that, on average, government spending shocks have had an expansionary short-run impact and moderately contractionary longterm effects on output and the domestic components of private demand in the euro area.
 However, our time-varying approach allows to uncover important changes in the macroeconomic impact of government spending shocks.
 In particular, our results show that short-run government spending multipliers on real GDP and private consumption have increased until the end-1980s but they have decreased thereafter.
 Moreover, the expansionary effects of government spending have become more short-lived over time.
 Long-term multipliers have decreased substantially over the sample period.
 The effectiveness of spending based fiscal expansions in stimulating economic activity thus appears to be particularly low in the current decade.
 In addition, we show that smaller spending multipliers coincide with a weaker response of real wages and a stronger response of the short-term nominal interest rate.